-The Fiscal Year 2018 budget year marks the seventh implementation of the Town's Free Cash Policy.
-Under this policy, one defined use of available free cash is to pay for capital projects.
-Examples of suitable projects include DPW and Public Safety vehicles and equipment; building infrastructure components (heating, cooling, electrical, plumbing, etc.); communication systems and office and equipment; and capital project design fees, feasibility studies, and needs analyses.
-In the past, the Town funded projects of this scale with debt, a practice discouraged by bond rating agencies.
-Under the Free Cash policy, such capital items are now funded from free cash and other available one-time revenues.
-Debt capacity is conserved for larger projects such as building construction and renovation, major roadway construction and repair, water/sewer infrastructure, and land acquisition for municipal use or to preserve open space.

-From the \$3.1M certified free cash balance, \$1.49M is allocated to Fiscal Year 2018 capital projects.
-This amount provides \$1.49M of capital investment in Fiscal Year 2018 that will have no additional impact on the tax rate.
-(Note: Other proposed capital projects for Fiscal Year 2018 are funded through water and sewer enterprise fees).
+capital project design fees, feasibility studies, and needs analyses.
+In the past, the Town funded projects of this scale with debt, a The FY19 budget year marks the seventh implementation of the Town's Free Cash Policy.
+Under this policy, one defined use of practice discouraged by bond rating agencies.
+Under the Free Cash policy, such capital items are now funded from Free Cash and other available one-time revenues.
+Debt capacity is conserved for larger projects such as building construction and renovation, major available free cash is to pay for capital projects.
+Examples of suitable projects include DPW and Public Safety vehicles and equipment; building infrastructure components (heating, cooling, electrical, plumbing, etc.); office and technology equipment; and roadway construction and repair, water/sewer infrastructure, and land acquisition for municipal use or to preserve open space.
+From the \$2.8M certified Free Cash balance, \$1.36M is allocated to FY19 capital projects.
+This amount provides \$1.36M of capital investment in FY19 that will have no additional impact on the tax rate.

-Assuming this year's proposal is approved, more than \$9.12M of capital expenditures will have been accomplished with Free Cash over the seven-year period FY 2012-2018, which otherwise would have been financed with debt.
-Meanwhile, the Town's component of debt service attributable to small capital expenditures has been nearly eliminated, reclaiming capacity within the Proposition 2 /2 levy limit to address upcoming capital projects of larger scale.
+Cash over the eight-year period FY 2012-2019, which otherwise would have been financed with debt.
+Meanwhile, the Town's Assuming this year's Capital Budget is approved, more than \$10.5M of capital expenditures will have been accomplished with Free component of debt service attributable to small capital expenditures has been nearly eliminated, reclaiming capacity within the Proposition 2 1⁄2 levy limit to address upcoming capital projects of larger scale.

-Capital Projects for FY2018
+Capital Projects for FY2019

-The Committee has reviewed the projects in the Capital Improvement Program for Fiscal Year 2018 and has prioritized as follows:
+The Committee has reviewed the projects in the Capital Improvement Program for Fiscal Year 2019 and has prioritized as follows:

-Priority Description 1 Projects that involve correcting a current Safety or Health issue, and/or to meet a Federal or State legal requirement 2 Projects that are necessary to maintain the Town's current infrastructure: Buildings - Projects necessary to maintain existing Town buildings, not including projects to expand or modernize facilities.
-Equipment - Projects necessary to replace old existing equipment, which is no longer cost effective to repair, with similar equipment 3 Projects that are required to increase capacity of existing facilities in order to accommodate the growth of the Town.
-4 Projects that are designed to modernize and upgrade existing Town facilities.
+Description Projects that involve correcting a current Safety or Health issue, and/or to meet a Federal or State legal requirement Projects that are necessary to maintain the Town's current infrastructure: Buildings - Projects necessary to maintain existing Town buildings, not including projects to expand or modernize facilities.
+Equipment - Projects necessary to replace old existing equipment, which is no longer cost effective to repair with similar equipment Projects that are required to increase capacity of existing facilities in order to accommodate the increase in growth of the Town.
+Projects that are designed to modernize and upgrade existing Town facilities.
+Priority 1 2 ю 4

-The committee considers all the capital projects proposed, and that have been in the Capital Plan for many years.
+The committee considers all the capital projects proposed, and that have been in the Capital plan for many years.
 From those proposals, the committee recommends the capital projects below in this year's warrant articles.
-Committee vote is shown in parentheses.
+The Committee votes are shown in parentheses.
 Numerical votes are shown in Yes-No-Abstain order relative to a motion to recommend approval.
 Fewer than six total votes reflect the absence of one or more members at the time of the vote.